 Although it can be expensive to purchase your own lawn care equipment, starting out by just using the family lawnmower is a viable option.
 If you don’t own any equipment, expect to invest about $3000 for the equipment you need to get started.
 If you eventually expand your business to full-time, you can make up to $50,000 per year.
 Offering services such as trimming, aerating, and fertilizing can separate you from your competitions.

+Last on our list of business ideas for teens is a cleaning business.
 Anyone with an eye for detail and a strong work ethic can excel with a cleaning business.
 You should also ideally be physically fit and comfortable with a good deal of manual labor each day.
 You’ll be doing hard work and interacting with a variety of people, so energy and good customer service skill will be quite useful.

 The smallest cleaning businesses are run as one-person shops.
 You can easily start small, working on weekends or after school, and build a solid reputation.
 Over time, this part-time pursuit has the potential to grow into a full-time career.
 Larger operations employ staff or hire subcontractors.
 Some businesses franchise their model and collect franchise fees.
 As such, earning potential can range anywhere from $50,000 per year into the millions.